mesosphere/dcos-docs-site/pages/1.13/storage/external-storage/index.md

 ## External volumes

 To troubleshoot external volumes, consult the agent or system logs.
-If you are using REX-Ray on DC/OS, you can also consult the `systemd` journal.
+If you are using REX-Ray on DC/OS, you can also consult the `systemd` journal for the `dcos-rexray.service` unit logs.

 [4]: https://rexray.readthedocs.io/en/v0.9.0/user-guide/config/
 [5]: http://rexray.readthedocs.io/en/v0.9.0/user-guide/storage-providers/